wbfw109/vscode-cppm-goto-definition-workaround/README.md

 ## Requirements

-Your module naming convention should roughly reflect file system structure.
+The module naming convention should roughly reflect the project's directory structure.

 ## Extension Settings